-Despite the fear of regulation, a regulated Blockchain ecosystem has the potential to be beneficial to the community as a whole.
-While imposing some of the existing stocks and securities regulations, will preserve the status quo, it may also diminish the disruptive nature of Blockchain technologies, and the promise of the revolution that the technology once held.
+Despite the doubt surrounding regulation of the blockchain and cryptocurrency industries, a regulated blockchain ecosystem has the potential to be beneficial to the community as a whole.
+While imposing some of the existing stocks and securities regulations will preserve the status quo, it may also diminish the disruptive nature of blockchain technologies and the promise of the revolution that the technology once held.

-For years, one of the primary drivers of Blockchain’s success has been the anti-establishment beliefs by the crypto community.
-As such, the thought of conceding the libertarian nature of Blockchain technologies to regulatory bodies goes against the foundation beliefs upon which the blockchain ecosystem was built.
-However, it is already clear that in order for Blockchain adoption to succeed, there is a great need for regulations that will establish trust in the technology.
+For years, one of the primary drivers of blockchain’s success has been the anti-establishment beliefs by the crypto community.
+As such, the thought of conceding the libertarian nature of blockchain technologies to regulatory bodies goes against the foundational beliefs upon which the blockchain ecosystem was built.
+However, it is already clear that in order for blockchain adoption to succeed, there is a great need for regulations that will establish trust in the technology.

-Indeed, thanks to Blockchain, true peer-to-peer borderless exchange of value is possible.
+Indeed, thanks to blockchain, true peer-to-peer borderless exchange of value is possible.
 In addition, new innovative start-up funding models are making it easy for literally anyone to invest in promising projects.
 However, we have to admit that cryptocurrencies are also being used for illicit activities.
-Moreover, fraudsters are taking advantage of uneducated investors through scam ICOs.
+Fraudsters are taking advantage of uneducated investors through scam ICOs.
 Eventually, the crypto-sphere will have to assimilate a certain degree of conventional methods of doing businesses to curb this practice.

-Eventually, the rules and regulation that could one day govern how blockchain technologies conduct business will better fit the crypto-sphere and token-sale model.
+Eventually, the rules and regulations that could one day govern how blockchain companies conduct business will better fit the crypto-sphere and token-sale model.
 However, at the moment, the imperfect utilization of current regulation is more suitable than no regulation at all.